 The group is made up of experts from OECD member countries and think tanks, business, civil society and labor associations and other international organizations.
 In 2016 the OECD’s Committee on Digital Economy Policy began discussing the need for a Recommendation on AI principles by the OECD Council.
 The Committee decided in May 2018 to establish the expert group to scope AI principles that could be adopted in 2019.
 See the list of expert group members.

 “In the best traditions of the OECD, we are reaching out to a wide group of experts and thinkers to assist us in developing principles that will keep our countries competitive, guide the ethical progress of this fast-moving technology and share our knowledge with the broader world,” said Wonki Min, Vice Minister of Science and ICT of Korea who as the chair of the OECD’s Digital Economy Committee will head the expert group.

 Developing AI principles is a natural outgrowth of the OECD’s work over the past two years on the multidisciplinary “Going Digital” and “Next Production Revolution” projects, which are examining the broad impact of new technologies on society.
-Like those two projects, the AI principles will draw on expertise across the committees and directorates of the OECD under the coordination of the OECD Directorate for Science, Technology and Innovation.
+Like those two projects, the AI principles draws on expertise across the committees and directorates of the OECD under the coordination of the OECD Directorate for Science, Technology and Innovation.

 Nineteen countries around the world are represented in the AI expert group.
 They are joined by representatives from the European Commission, business and labor groups and outside groups like the Institute of Electrical and Electronics Engineers, Massachusetts Institute of Technology and Harvard’s Berkman Klein Center, and the French Institute for Research in Computer Science and Automation (INRIA).